Verified data from IPEDS & College Scorecard

 Graduation Rate

-The single strongest signal of whether a school actually supports its students through to a degree.
+This is the single strongest sign of whether a school actually supports its students through to a degree.
 A school with a 50% graduation rate means half the people who started there didn't finish.
-That's not selectivity โ that's a failure of support.
+That's not selectivity.
+That's a failure of support.

 What to look for